lunatech-labs/drools-traits/README.md

 ## Usage

-Add the JAR files in `drools-5.5.0.Final/binaries/` to the runtime classpath, and run the `com.lunatech.drools.traits.RulesService` class.
+Add `src` directory and the JAR files in `drools-5.5.0.Final/binaries/` to the runtime classpath, and run the `com.lunatech.drools.traits.RulesService` class.